iapyeh/GGeditor/README.rst

 * Only text is allowed in a list item.
 Text with hyperlink is fine.

-   * But image, table in a list item is not supported.
+   * Image, table in a list item is not supported.
 If it does, it will be interpreted as outside the list.

+* Only text is allowed in a table cell.
+Text with hyperlink is fine.

+   * Image, nested table in a table cell is not supported.

-* Image subfolder naming limitation.
+* Image subfolder naming scheme.

    * If there is an image in a Google Docs document which is binding to README.rst, when committing to the Github, that image will be put into a subfolder named “README”.